Anup4944/words-react/README.md

 2. Navigate to the frontend and backend directories and install dependencies using `npm install`.
 3. Set up Google OAuth for authentication and obtain API keys for Microsoft Text Translator and Voicerss Text-to-Speech APIs.
 4. Configure environment variables for the frontend and backend with necessary credentials and API keys.
-5. Run the frontend and backend servers using `npm start`.
+5. Run the frontend and backend servers using `npm run dev`.

 ## Contributing